contagon/evalio/README.md

 ```bash
 evalio run -c config.yml
 ```
-That's about the jist of it!
+That's about the gist of it!
 Try playing around the CLI interface to see what else is possible.
 Feel free to open an issue if you have any questions, suggestions, or problems.

 It should also be mentioned, autocomplete can be installed via [argcomplete](https://github.com/kislyuk/argcomplete),
 ```bash